Technology and Art

 RedDragon is the result.
 It parses source in 15 languages, lowers it to a universal intermediate representation, builds control flow graphs, performs iterative dataflow analysis, and executes programs via a deterministic virtual machine.
 All with zero LLM calls for programs with concrete inputs.
 RedDragon is a work in progress.

-This post covers how the system is designed: the IR, the frontends, the VM, and the dataflow analysis.
+This post covers how the system is designed: the IR, the frontends, the VM, type inference, and the dataflow analysis.

 RedDragon explores three ideas about analysing frequently-incomplete code, the kind found in legacy migrations, decompiled binaries, partial extracts, and codebases with missing dependencies: